biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 -rw-r--r-- 1 lcozzuto Bioinformatics_Unit 320M Apr 30 18:55 A549_0_1Aligned.sortedByCoord.out.bam
 ```

-We can see that the SAM alignment is 5 times bigger than the sam one.
-A more efficient way to store the alignment is to use the [**CRAM format**](https://samtools.github.io/hts-specs/CRAMv3.pdf).
-For converting a **bam** to **cram** we need to have unzipped and indexed version of our genome.
+You can see that the SAM file is 5 times larger than the BAM file.
+Yet, the more efficient way to store the alignment is to use the [**CRAM format**](https://samtools.github.io/hts-specs/CRAMv3.pdf).
+CRAM is fully compatible with BAM, and main repositories, such as GEO and SRA, accept alignments in the CRAM format.
+[UCSC Genome Browser can visualize both BAM and CRAM files](https://genome.ucsc.edu/goldenPath/help/cram.html).
+It is now a widly recommended format for storing alignments.
+To convert **BAM** to **CRAM**, we have to provide unzipped and indexed version of the genome.

 ```{bash}
 $RUN samtools faidx annotations/Homo_sapiens.GRCh38.dna.chromosome.10.fa